-Scale on Monstera: 8 Tips To Get Rid Of This Nuisance
+Scale on Monstera: 8 Tips To Remove This Issue

-If left unchecked, your monstera may become so weak that it dies.
-Now we will discuss whether there are scale on your beautiful plant and how to deal with them.
+If left unchecked, your Monstera may become so weak that it dies.
+Now we will discuss whether there are scales on your beautiful plant and how to deal with them.

 What Does Monstera Scale Look Like?